This article may contain affiliate/compensated links. For full information, please see our full disclosure.

 The Premier League is the most football league on the planet, and it’s on a lot of people’s bucket list to see their team in the flesh.

 Depending on who you want to watch, it’s not too difficult to get a ticket.
-However, if you want to watch the likes of Liverpool or Manchester United, it will slightly harder to find tickets.
+However, if you want to watch Liverpool fixtures or Manchester United ones, it will slightly harder to find tickets.

 Football is a huge part of the culture in the UK.
 Even if you’re not a fan, I would recommend taking in a game solely for the experience!

-The UK is blessed with a number of brilliant hikes.
+The UK is blessed with many brilliant hikes.
 There are locations all around from The Highlands to Devon and Cornwall in the South West.
 If you’re a fan of the outdoors, you need to bring your hiking boots!

 No matter where you go in the UK, you will always be able to find a hiking trail.
 The countryside is full of beautiful scenery and gorgeous trails for you to explore.
-Plus, there are a number of national parks to choose from as well.
+Plus, there are many national parks to choose from as well.

 Other great places to visit if you like history include York, which is another Roman City.

-The Orkney and Shetland Islands, which have a number of Neolithic monuments, and Canterbury, which has one of the oldest abbeys in the UK!
+The Orkney and Shetland Islands, which have some Neolithic monuments, and Canterbury, which has one of the oldest abbeys in the UK!

 The Lake District and Peak District are full of fantastic hiking trails.
-While there are a number of decent climbs in the UK such as Scafell Pike, Ben Nevis and Snowdon.
+While there are many decent climbs in the UK such as Scafell Pike, Ben Nevis and Snowdon.

 One thing’s for sure, you won’t be short of hikes to do during your trip to the UK!